Retinal Photocoagulation

 Equipment

-A laser medium is connected via a fiberoptic cable to different types of delivery systems.
+The laser source is connected via a fiberoptic cable to different types of delivery systems.
 Laser is delivered to the retina externally either through the cornea (transcorneal) or the sclera (transscleral).
 Transcorneal delivery employs a slit lamp (see first image below) or a Laser Indirect Ophthalmoscope (LIO).
 With the slit lamp delivery system, the laser is fired onto the retina using a contact lens which is placed on the corneal surface of the patient.
-Using the LIO delivery system, a noncontact binocular indirect ophthalmoscope condensing lens such as 28 D or 20 D lens (see second image below), is used to focus the laser onto the retina.[9]
+Using the LIO delivery system, a noncontact binocular indirect ophthalmoscope condensing lens such as 28 D or 20 D lens (see second image below), is used to focus the laser onto the retina.
+[20]

+Laser can also be delivered internally (inside the eye), usually during vitrectomy procedures.
 An endolaser probe is introduced into the vitreous cavity, and laser is fired directly to the retina.
 The procedure is viewed using vitrectomy lens under an operating microscope.

 Positioning